crodociles/arkanoid/README.md

 Arkanoid clone created to test myself in C# and unity.

-//TODO
-//
+TODO

-//Game over screen
+1. Game over screen
-//'Push to start' screen
+2. 'Push to start' screen